 - Be sure to set up system and Skype preferences to select your microphone.

 - Use a third-party app such as Pamela or Call Recorder to capture audio; Skype does not allow native audio capture.

-- A new tool, still in beta, Zencastr, allows you to capture audio locally on each participant’s computer.
+- A newer tool Zencastr, allows you to capture audio locally on each participant’s computer.